shadowridgedev/vget/README.md

 ## Exceptions

-Here is a two kind of exceptions.
+Here are a two kind of exceptions.

 1) Fatal exception. all RuntimeException's
   We shall stop application